NSakib01/24-58148-2_LoginSystem/README.md

 ## 11. Screenshot evidence

-Before the final GitHub submission, place the real screenshots from the Windows/SQL Server run in `docs/screenshots/` using the exact filenames below.
-These files can then be inserted into the separately prepared course report.

 1. `01_table_design.png` - SSMS/Object Explorer Users column list
 2. `02_registration.png` - completed Registration form before clicking Register
 3. `03_successful_login.png` - successful login / welcome screen
 4. `04_failed_login.png` - incorrect-password message or remaining-attempt state
-5. `05_home_grid.png` - HomeForm DataGridView with users (no hashes)
-6. `06_logout.png` - cleared Login form after Logout
-7. `07_injection_before.png` - vulnerable demonstration bypassed with `' OR '1'='1`
-8. `08_injection_after.png` - final project rejecting the same input

-Do not use design mockups as evidence.
-The screenshots must come from the actual running app and SSMS/Object Explorer.

-## 12. GitHub submission checklist

-- Repository name: `24-58158-2_LoginSystem`
-- `Schema.sql`, solution, project, `App.config`, README, report, and screenshots committed
-- No `bin/`, `obj/`, `.vs/`, `.mdf`, `.ldf`, or real passwords committed
-- Repository opens and builds in Visual Studio 2022
-- Final GitHub link submitted together with `Schema.sql` and `Report.pdf`